MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-setup-units-of-measure.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: UOM
-ms.date: 07/06/2020
+ms.date: 10/01/2020
 ms.author: edupont
-ms.openlocfilehash: 52d1846ce71a651dabfd099ced203648c0242082
+ms.openlocfilehash: e6a9465f13e272d653ec9a0544618b243928af03
-ms.sourcegitcommit: a80afd4e5075018716efad76d82a54e158f1392d
+ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 09/09/2020
+ms.lasthandoff: 10/01/2020
-ms.locfileid: "3777807"
+ms.locfileid: "3923736"
 ---
 # <a name="set-up-units-of-measure"></a>Set Up Units of Measure

 As part of setting up your [!INCLUDE [prodshort](includes/prodshort.md)], you set up general units of measure in the **Units of Measure** page.
-Then, when you register new items, you specify the base unit of measure on the **Item Card**.
+Then, when you register new items, you specify the base unit of measure on the **Item Card** .
 But you can also add units of measure later.

 You can set up multiple units of measure for an item so that you can assign units of measure to the item for the following purposes: